Faculty Senate Bylaws (view as PDF File)

-- Committee minutes should indicate student attendance and should be submitted to the Vice Chancellor for Student Committee chairs should inform the Vice Chancellor for Student Development and Dean of Students if a student replacement is needed.
+- Committee minutes should indicate student attendance and should be submitted to the Vice Chancellor for Student Committee chairs should inform the Vice Chancellor for Student Affairs and Dean of Students if a student replacement is needed.

 Ex officio members of committees serve as non-voting consultants.